-Goodwill is primarily attributable to expected synergies and acquired skilled workforce.
+Goodwill related to Rookout was primarily attributable to expected synergies and acquired skilled workforce.
 The goodwill was allocated to the Company's one reporting unit.
 The Company identified developed technology as the sole acquired intangible asset.
-The estimated fair value of the developed technology was \$7.8 million, which was based on a valuation using the income approach and was classified as capitalized software on the consolidated balance sheet.
+The estimated fair value of the developed technology was \$7.8 million, which was based on a valuation using the income approach.
 The estimated useful life of the developed technology is seven years.
 The acquired goodwill and intangible asset were not deductible for tax purposes.